Chapter 1: The Vitals of Data#

 Examples: SEX, CURSMOKE, DIABETES, BPMEDS, ANYCHD, DEATH, STROKE (Framingham); Treat (Anorexia).

-A common error to avoid: ANYCHD is coded 0 and 1.
-A student who calculates the mean ANYCHD and reports “0.31” as a statistic is not wrong — this is a proportion (31% had a CHD event).
+A common error to avoid: ANYCHD is mathematically coded as 0 and 1.
+A student who calculates the mean ANYCHD and reports “0.31” as a statistic is not mathematically wrong — this is a proportion (31% had a CHD event).
 But interpreting 0.31 as an “average CHD level” would be meaningless.
 The mean of a binary 0/1 variable gives you a proportion, not a numerical average.

 1.3 Ordinal Data#

-Ordinal data has categories that do have a natural rank order, but the distances between ranks are not equal.
+Ordinal data has categories that do have a natural rank order, but the distances between those ranks are not equal.

 Property

-Ordinal data
+Ordinal Data

 Categories exist